rstudio-education/glossRy/glossary.md

 :   A function that combines many values into one, such as `sum` or `max`.

 Aliasing:
-:   To have two or more references to the same physical data.
+:   To have two or more references to the same thing, such as a data structure
+    in memory or a file on disk.

 Anonymous function:
 :   A function that has not been assigned a name.
 Anonymous functions are usually